UFWDA is your Global Voice for 4×4 Offroad Recreation

 The Wilderness Society (TWS) BLM Project: This in an on-going response to the BLM regarding route inventory and designation in response to a position paper created by TWS regarding OHV use on BLM-managed lands.
 My goal is to be the principal author of a similar paper from recreation organizations and to gain full support of our request from all national recreation groups.
 US Legislation: Provided House Resources committee with alternative language to proposed Fee Program legislation.
 The final legislation included some of our recommendations.

-US Forest Service OHV Route designation rulemaking: This rulemaking, not yet finalized as of July 2005, proposes to create a process by which all districts or forests will designate an OHV route system.
+US Forest Service OHV Route designation rulemaking: This rulemaking, creates a process by which all districts or forests will designate an OHV route system.
 Once the system is designated no use off of forest service roads and trails will be allowed.
 Each designation system will also evaluate whether to allow cross-country travel in certain areas.
 This is the single-largest OHV rule to affect our sport in the last century.

 HIGHLIGHTS OF UFWDA LEADERSHIP ROLE ON SIGNIFICANT STATE ISSUES